-SMSC is developed through French lessons as the culture of France is studied every half term with each year group focussing on a different aspect.
+SMSC is developed through Spanish lessons as the culture of Spain is studied every half-term with each year group focussing on a different aspect.
 This will enhance children’s understanding and appreciation of the range of different cultures within school and further afield as an essential element of their preparation for life in modern Britain.

 Music is taught to all our children in KS1 and KS2 as part of our school curriculum.

 We believe that Music is an important part of all our pupils’ education.
 We expect all pupils to make progress in music through the use of a planned scheme of work, by building on what they have learned at each stage of their school life, and by setting their sights on a high level of achievement.
 We aim to ensure that pupils become increasingly confident in making their own decisions about contributions to performing, improvising, composing, listening and appraising activities.
 Teaching and learning opportunities are planned for and we match work to differing levels of ability, extending individual talents and supporting those who need to make progress in smaller steps.
 All pupils are encouraged to take an active part in the school’s musical life and all have the opportunity to excel.